Cosmic-ray boosted dark matter in Xe-based direct detection experiments: Overview of CRDM

 The CRDM particles reach the underground detector and collide with the nucleus of the target material to produce an observable recoil.
 The differential recoil rate per unit target nucleus is\,\cite{Bringmann:2018cvk}

 where $E_N$ is the nuclear recoil energy.
 The maximum nuclear recoil ($E_N^{\rm max}$) and the required minimum DM kinetic energy at detector location ($T_{\chi}^{z,{\rm min}}$) can be obtained by treating nucleus and DM as target and incident particle, respectively, in Eqs.\,\eqref{eq:Timin} and \eqref{eq:Tchimax}.
+In Eq.\,\eqref{eq:dRateGen}, the lower limit of the integration, $T_{\chi}(T_{\chi}^{z,{\rm min}})$ which is the required DM kinetic energy at the surface of the earth so that DM partcles reaches the underground detector with $T_{\chi}^{z,{\rm min}}$, can be obtained utilizing the solution of Eq.\,\eqref{eq:att}.
 We concentrate on isotropic, elastic, spin-independent (SI) DM-nuclear scattering throughout the paper.
 In this case, the nuclear level cross-section is related to the nucleon level through

 Here $A,~m_N,$ and $m_p$ are the mass number, nuclear mass, and proton mass respectively.
 The SI DM-nucleon cross section is denoted by $\sigma_{\chi}^{\rm SI}$.